Get to know us better as we share personal tips, recommendations and spa insights.

 January 23, 2018

-We are a group of four spa professionals, two aestheticians, Layne Lasseter and Jennifer Bridges and two massage therapists, Elizabeth Sheppard and Suzy Holcombe.
-We each operate separate businesses as a collective.
+We are a trio of independent spa professionals, two aestheticians, Layne Lasseter and Jennifer Bridges and Massage therapist Krystal Elliott.
 This means that each of us set our own hours and schedules and have separate payment and booking procedures.
 In other words, we’re all our own lady bosses!
 Though our businesses are separate, we share our lovely space and all its amenities as well as ideas, thoughts and goals.
 Each of us thrive and grow professionally in this supportive environment with three other like-minded individuals to bounce ideas off of.

 After working together for several years at another local Athens spa, we decided to branch out on our own so that we could provide our clients with the quality care and attention they each deserve.
 At spa collective, you won’t be rushed out the door and you’re not just “another body”.
 Because we are a smaller spa, clients enjoy a more personalized experience.
 We are attentive to each of our clients, taking our time to to listen to all of your concerns and requests, tailoring your massage and skincare to meet your particular needs.
 Building a trusting client/ therapist relationship is key.